kavir1698/EvoDynamics.jl/docs/src/model_description.md

 All parameters of a model are written in a julia (`.jl`) file.
 Parameters are divided into two sections: species specific and model specific.
 Parameters for each species and for the model are written in separate dictionary (`Dict`) objects.
 The keys of the dictionary should be Symbols (use colon : before the names).

-An easy way to parameterize a model is to copy an existing set of parameters from the [Examples](@ref) and modify them.
+An easy way to parameterize a model is to copy an existing set of parameters from the Examples section and modify them.

 ### 1. Species specific parameters